 What Is Mirror Sync?

-Mirror sync is a feature that the newly added and modified files in the source directory will be synchronized to the target directory, and the files in the target directory will always be exactly the same as the files in the source directory.
+Mirror sync is a feature that ensures the newly added and modified files in the source directory will be synchronized to the target directory, and the files in the target directory will always be exactly the same as the files in the source directory.
 Files in the target directory that are inconsistent with those in the source directory will be deleted or overwritten.

 Here are the detailed steps about how to set mirror sync.
 In the first place, you need to download AOMEI Backupper Professional or higher version.

-1. Click the "Sync" tab on the left sides and then select "Mirror Sync".
+1. Click the "Sync" tab on the left side and then select "Mirror Sync".

-You can add multiple folders one by one and you can also click the "TrashCan" icon to delete the wrong selected folder.
+You can add multiple folders one by one and you can also click the trashcan icon to delete the wrongly selected folder.

 3. Select a destination location to store the folder.